google/moriarty/README.md

 }
 ```

-Example output from example:
+Example output from example (where N = 2):

 ```
 2 ab
 3 4 5 4 3 4 5
 ```

-`MVariable`'s are used to describe a specific data type (primitive type, class,
+`MVariable`s are used to describe a specific data type (primitive type, class,
 struct, proto, etc.) and are written in a way to allow users to put constraints
 on variables.
-The Moriarty team provides several `MVariables` for common data
+The Moriarty team provides several `MVariable`s for common data
 types but also allows experts to write their own custom types.

 Users are then able to describe their variables and constraints and either: